Balls Contact Play

 NetJuggler Tip:

 The rope has a diameter of 6mm and a length of 50cm.
-To adjust the length of the rope, simply pull the rope at the handle, make a simple knot and cut off the excess.
+To adjust the rope length, simply pull the rope at the handle, tie a simple knot and cut off the excess.

-There is no standard length, everyone has their own preferences.
-That said, if you are a beginner, if you put the handles in your hands, the head of the bolas should ideally reach under your armpit.
+There is no standard length; everyone has their own preferences.
+That said, if you are a beginner, when holding the handles, ideally the head of the bolas should reach below your armpit.

 For what type of practice?

-If you are a beginner at bolas or if you have a "small build", then the 80mm bolas may be more interesting for you.
-They will be less heavy and therefore less tiring to handle.
-Beginners are generally less looking for "perfection" in movements and are more entertained by a dynamic playing style.
-In this case, the 80mm bolas will suit you better.
+If you're a beginner with bolas or if you're on the smaller side, then 80mm bolas might be a better fit for you.
+They'll be lighter and therefore less tiring to handle.
+Beginners are generally less focused on perfect movements and enjoy a more dynamic style of play.
+In this case, 80mm bolas will be more suitable.

-They are interesting for practicing at speed, but will allow you to be less precise, especially on stops and for practicing in a very gentle style, because there is little weight at the ends of the bolas.
+They are interesting for practicing at speed, but will allow for less precision, especially on stops, and for practicing in a very smooth style, because there is little weight at the ends of the bolas.

 Tips for choosing the size of bolas:

-Choosing the size is above all a question of taste, but here are some tips to help you choose one size rather than another.
+Choosing the right size is primarily a matter of taste, but here are perhaps some pointers to help you choose one size over another.

-- The 100mm balls are the most interesting for integrating contact and especially for making clean saves.
+- 100mm bolas are the most interesting for integrating contact and especially for making clean stops.

-This is the number 1 choice for people who practice seriously.
-Visually, we can go further thanks to the significant mass of the bolas.
-Physically, they will be more tiring to use, hence a lighter 90mm version.
-The 100mm bolas (Gigas) The 90mm is popular among smaller people and women, as the 100mm may be too heavy for some people.
+This is the number one choice for serious practitioners.
+Visually, the bolas offer a wider range of effects thanks to their greater mass.
+Physically, they are more tiring to use, hence the lighter 90mm version.
+The 100mm bolas (Gigas) The 90mm size is popular with smaller individuals and women, as the 100mm size can be too heavy for some.
 90mm bolas .

 Learn how to make bolas

-Discover our section of tutorials dedicated to learning bolas.
-It includes a series of courses made by Bow.
-The bola tutorials can be viewed online for free.
+Discover our section of tutorials dedicated to learning how to use bolas.
+It includes a series of lessons created by Bow.
+The bola tutorials are available online for free.

 Fast delivery, great quality product to start with, I recommend